 If the Single AID field is 0, the AP or PCP shall allocate a distinct AID for each STA specified in the MMS element.

-If an Association Response frame with a status code of SUCCESS is acknowledged by the STA, the state for the STA shall be set to State 4 or, if dot11RSNAActivated is true, State 3.
+If an Association Response frame with a status code of SUCCESS is acknowledged by the STA or the non-AP MLD, the state for the STA or the non-AP MLD shall be set to State 4 or, if dot11RSNAActivated is true, State 3.

-If the ResultCode in the MLME-ASSOCIATE.response primitive is not SUCCESS and management frame protection is in use the state for the STA shall be left unchanged.
-If the ResultCode is not SUCCESS and management frame protection is not in use the state for the STA shall be set to State 3 if it was State 4.
+If the ResultCode in the MLME-ASSOCIATE.response primitive is not SUCCESS and management frame protection is in use the state for the STA or the non-AP MLD shall be left unchanged.
+If the ResultCode is not SUCCESS and management frame protection is not in use the state for the STA or the non-AP MLD shall be set to State 3 if it was State 4.

-If the ResultCode in the MLME-ASSOCIATE.response primitive is SUCCESS and RSNA establishment is required, and FILS authentication was not used(11ai), the SME shall attempt a 4-way handshake.
+If the ResultCode in the MLME-ASSOCIATE.response primitive is SUCCESS and RSNA establishment is required, and FILS authentication was not used(11ai), the SME shall attempt a 4-way handshake with the STA or the non-AP MLD.
 Upon a successful completion of the(11ai) 4-way handshake, the SME shall enable protection by issuing an MLME-SETPROTECTION.request(Rx_Tx) primitive.
 If FILS authentication was used, the SME shall enable protection by generating an MLME-SETPROTECTION.request(Rx_Tx) primitive.
-In either case, upon receipt of the MLME-SETPROTECTION.request(Rx_Tx) primitive(MDR2), the MLME shall set the state for the STA to State 4(11ai).
+In either case, upon receipt of the MLME-SETPROTECTION.request(Rx_Tx) primitive(MDR2), the MLME shall set the state for the STA or the non-AP MLD to State 4(11ai).

-AP only: The SME shall inform the DS of any changes in the state of the STA.
+AP or AP MLD only: The SME shall inform the DS of any changes in the state of the STA or the non-AP MLD.

-Non-AP and non-PCP STA reassociation initiation procedures
+Non-AP, non-AP MLD and non-PCP STA reassociation initiation procedures

-Except when the association is part of a fast BSS transition, the SME shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the AP or PCP by using the MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) before invoking an MLME-REASSOCIATE.request primitive.
+Except when the association is part of a fast BSS/ML transition, the SME shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the AP, AP MLD, or PCP by using the MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) before invoking an MLME-REASSOCIATE.request primitive.

 If dot11InterworkingServiceActivated is true and the STA was associated to the ESS for unsecured access to emergency services, the SME shall submit the MLME-REASSOCIATE.request primitive with EmergencyServices parameter set to true.